-This 2 Days Trip takes you to Ngamba Island Chimpanzee Sanctuary, a 10 acre forest area, home to over 40 orphaned and rescued chimpanzees.
+This 2 Days (1 Night) trip takes you to Ngamba Island Chimpanzee Sanctuary, a 10 acre forest area, home to over 40 orphaned and rescued chimpanzees.
 Located deep within Lake Victoria, you will travel by boat from Entebbe to this sanctuary managed and run by the Jane Goodall Institute.
-Ngamba Sanctuary is one of the few sucessful exsitu conservation projects in Africa.
+Ngamba Sanctuary is one of the few successful exsitu conservation projects in Africa.
 On your tour, you will watch chimpanzees, feed them and even walk with them.
-Apart from chimpanzees, the sanctuary also supports an array of larger game and birdlife.
+Apart from chimpanzees, the sanctuary also supports an array of larger game and bird life.

 Wake up in high spirit because you are going to make friends with the chimpanzees, our next cousins in the wild.
 Our guide will pick you from your hotel for a transfer to the Uganda Wildlife Education Center in Entebbe.
 You can take a brief tour of the center and learn about the different wildlife in Uganda.